 The Measure J GMP requires that local jurisdictions participate in a Regional Transportation Mitigation Program (RTMP) to mitigate the impact of new development on the regional and subregional transportation system.
 The RTMP may include fees, assessments, or other mitigations, as appropriate, to ensure that new growth pays its fair share for the transportation impacts that it generates.
 The RTMPs are in addition to transportation impact fees that local jurisdictions may implement on new development, as specified in each jurisdiction's local fee program.
-Establishment of the RTMP may include not only the transportation impacts on existing facilities, but also jobs/housing balance, carpool and vanpool programs, and proximity to transit service.
+Establishment of the RTMP may include not only the transportation impacts on existing facilities, but also jobs/housing balance, carpool and vanpool programs, and proximity to transit serviceThe Measure J ballot measure requires that local jurisdictions develop a program of regional traffic mitigation fees, assessments, or other mitigations, as appropriate, to fund regional and subregional transportation projects.
+In developing these fee programs, local jurisdictions are required to consider such issues as jobs/housing balance, carpool and vanpool programs, and proximity to transit service in the establishment of the regional traffic mitigation program.